DaanishSharma/DaanishSharma/README.md

 ## Featured Projects
 ### YouTube News Automation
-- 🌐 Associated with Thapar University
 - 📰 Python script for web scraping news articles, summarizing them, and creating YouTube shorts using text-to-speech.

 ### Automatic Piano Tunes Generation
-- 🎹 Associated with Tel Aviv University
 - 🎵 Used Recurrent Neural Networks to create piano tunes based on a text file of piano songs.

 ## Skills